 It’s also worth considering that we’re not bringing back the Mark Robins who left the club so acrimoniously four years ago.
 Back in 2013, he was someone who had earned a job at an up-and-coming Championship club on merit.
 In 2017, after two failed managerial spells at Huddersfield and Scunthorpe, he’s exactly the kind of manager a struggling League One club would appoint.

-Not only that, but there were clear signs towards the end of his first spell at the club that a collapse in form was imminent.
-Robins’ cautious approach tended to work well away from home when we hit teams on the counter-attack, against teams looking to the same against us at the Ricoh Arena, we were starting to run into issues.
+Not only that, but there were suggestions towards the end of his first spell at the club that a collapse in form was imminent.
+Robins’ cautious approach tended to work well away from home when we hit teams on the counter-attack.
+Against teams looking to the same against us at the Ricoh Arena, we started to run into issues.
 The sense that Robins is a short-term manager who struggles to maintain consistency over the course of a league season has been backed up by his two previous managerial postings.

 That being said, Robins has tended to be a canny operator in the transfer market, having laid the foundations not only for the team that started the season at Sixfields so well but also putting together the team at Scunthorpe that are currently pushing for automatic promotion (save for two or three key players).
 Given that we’re expecting another big turnover of players over the summer, I have more faith in Robins to build a team than I would any of our previous managers.

 In the grander scheme of things, the identity of the manager right now probably counts for very little.
 It’s not pessimistic to suggest that attendances next season could be around 5,000-6,000, at best, that there’ll be a major exodus of talent over the summer, and that the squad will be strung together via a mixture of raw youngsters, loans and veterans.